Ingrid Semaan

 Background:

-Ingrid Semaan is a committed feminist activist who has worked on campaigns against gendered violence and for reproductive justice, workers’ rights, and peace and justice in the Middle East.
+Ingrid Semaan is a dedicated feminist activist who has worked on campaigns against gender-based violence and for reproductive justice, workers’ justice, and peace and justice in the Middle East.

 Selected Publications: